iann0036/tf-cfn-provider/docs/providers/spotinst/ElastigroupAzure.md

 `Sku` - (Optional) Image's Stock Keeping Unit, which is the specific version of the image.
 Required if publisher is specified.

+`ResourceGroupName` - (Optional) Name of Resource Group for custom image.
+Required if publisher not specified.

 `ImageName` - (Optional) Name of the custom image.
 Required if resource_group_name is specified.

 `HealthCheck` - (Optional) Describes the health check configuration.

 `HealthCheckType` - (Optional) Health check used to validate VM health.
 Valid values: “INSTANCE_STATE”.

-`GracePeriod` - (Optional) The time to allow instances to become healthy.
+`GracePeriod` - (Optional) Period of time (seconds) to wait for VM to reach healthiness before monitoring for unhealthiness.

 `AutoHealing` - (Optional) Enable auto-healing of unhealthy VMs.